chroma-core/chroma/rust/metering/README.md

 ## Overview

 This library provides a procedural-macro based implementation of a metering library that is friendly for multi-threaded, asynchronous, and distributed environments.
-It allows users to define custom metering **attributes** and **events**.
+It allows users to define custom metering **attributes** and **contexts**.
 An attribute is a globally unique (in the scope of the crate into which `chroma-metering` is imported) metric, property, quantity, or otherwise that a user wishes to track through metering.
-An event is a data structure that contains fields onto which attributes can be mapped.
-An event must have at least one field and events are expected to derive the `std::fmt::Debug`, `std::default::Default`, and `Clone` traits, but beyond this requirement, they are very flexible.
-Fields within an event may be annotated or unannotated.
-Unannotated fields are treated as once-settable, meaning that when you call the `create::<YourEvent>()` function, you will need to supply values for these fields.
+An context is a data structure that contains fields onto which attributes can be mapped.
+An context must have at least one field and contexts are expected to derive the `std::fmt::Debug`, `std::default::Default`, and `Clone` traits, but beyond this requirement, they are very flexible.
+Fields within an context may be annotated or unannotated.
+Unannotated fields are treated as once-settable, meaning that when you call the `create::<YourContext>()` function, you will need to supply values for these fields.
 After creation, the library itself provides no methods for modifying these fields, hence "once-settable."
-It is important to note that they are not _constant_, since when you get the event structure back after calling `close::<YourEvent>()`, you can manually modify the values for these fields.
+It is important to note that they are not _constant_, since when you get the context structure back after calling `close::<YourContext>()`, you can manually modify the values for these fields.
 Annotated fields must be annotated with `#[field(attribute = "<a valid attribute>", mutator = "<your mutator fn>")]`.
-Annotated fields hold the values of the attributes that are used in your event.
+Annotated fields hold the values of the attributes that are used in your context.
 A mutator is a function that modifies the value of an annotated fields.

 ## Intended Usage

 This library is intended to be used by defining a `metering` module (it can be a file or a folder) somewhere in your project.
-The single export of this library, `initialize_metering`, is a functional procedural macro that is intended to operate on correctly-annotated attribute and event definitions.
+The single export of this library, `initialize_metering`, is a functional procedural macro that is intended to operate on correctly-annotated attribute and context definitions.
 No other code (with the exception of comments) should be present in the code on which the macro is invoked.

 The macro works by writing the library's source code into your `metering` module, therefore making the metering functions accessible by importing _your own_ metering module.
 In other words, the only place you will import `chroma_metering` is into **your** `metering` module, and all metering-related functions will be accessible through that module.